awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-statistics.md

 **Bytes Transferred to Viewers**
 This chart shows two values:
 + **Total Bytes** – The total number of bytes served to viewers by CloudFront in response to all requests for all HTTP methods\.
 In CloudFront access logs, **Total Bytes** is the sum of the values in the `sc-bytes` column for all of the requests during the same time period\.
-+ **Bytes from Misses** – The number of bytes served to viewers for objects that were not in the applicable edge cache at the time of the request\.
++ **Bytes from Misses** – The number of bytes served to viewers for objects that were not in the edge cache at the time of the request\.
 In CloudFront access logs, **Bytes from Misses** is the sum of the values in the `sc-bytes` column for requests for which the value of `x-edge-result-type` is `Miss`\.
 This value is a good approximation of bytes transferred from your origin to CloudFront edge caches\.
 However, it excludes requests for objects that are already in the edge cache but that have expired\.

 **HTTP Status Codes**
 This chart shows viewer requests by HTTP status code\.
 In CloudFront access logs, status codes appear in the `sc-status` column: